 In 2015, Albany Records released a debut album of Nathan’s solo and chamber music, “Multitude, Solitude: Eric Nathan,” produced by Grammy-winning producer Judith Sherman, featuring the Momenta Quartet, trombonist Joseph Alessi, violist Samuel Rhodes, oboist Peggy Pearson, pianist Mei Rui, and trumpeter Hugo Moreno.
 (Le) Poisson Rouge presented a CD release concert of Nathan's music in October 2015.
-Gil Rose and the Boston Modern Orchestra Project plan to release a portrait album of Nathan’s orchestral and large ensemble music on the BMOP Sound label.
+In 2019, Gil Rose and the Boston Modern Orchestra Project plan to release a portrait album of Nathan’s orchestral and large ensemble music on the BMOP Sound label.

 Biography current as of 3/22/2019